shroffniveditha2006-pixel/EdupathNavigator/README.md

 ---
 ## 🧠 My Contribution

-- Developed responsive frontend using React and Next.js
+- Developed responsive and user-friendly frontend using React and Next.js
-- Worked on backend integration and API connectivity
+- Implemented backend integration and API connectivity
-- Collaborated with team members across modules (AI, backend, UI)
+- Collaborated across AI, backend, and UI modules
-- Contributed to feature implementation, debugging, and testing
+- Contributed to feature development, debugging, and testing
-- Played a key role in integrating different components into a working system
+- Played a key role in integrating multiple components into a complete working system
 ---

 ## 🤝 The Team